iced-rs/rfcs/text/0000-focus-and-metadata .md

 When a `ElementMetadata` is created it will be added to a list of metadata handles.
 The `ElementMetadata` will be created for every `Element` automatically.

-> I am unsure if this should be at the `Widget` level or the `Element` level at this time.
+> I am unsure if this should be at the `Widget` level or the `Element` level or both.

 ```rs
 // TBD